Home » Health & Fitness » How to Start Running When Overweight

 A male runner jogging on a leaf-covered trail in a forest during autumn, representing an active lifestyle amidst nature.

 Injury prevention is crucial, especially when you’re starting out.
-Here’s what you need to know:
+Be aware of these common injuries:

-• Shin splints: Pain along the front of the lower leg.
-Often caused by increasing mileage too quickly or running on hard surfaces.
+• Shin splints: Pain develops along the front of the shin, which is often caused by bad form.

 • Knee pain: Can be caused by improper form or weak supporting muscles.
-Proper stretching and strengthening exercises can help prevent this.
+Proper warm-ups and stretching help prevent this.

 • Plantar fasciitis: Pain in the heel or bottom of the foot.
 Often worse in the morning or after periods of rest.

 • Lower back pain: Can be caused by weak core muscles or poor posture while running.
-Strengthening your core can help prevent this.
+Strengthening your core with a supplemental mat Pilates program will help.

 If you experience persistent pain, stop running and consult a healthcare professional.